Mistreaper/strap-scripts/README.md

 ## What's this?

 As a way for me to practice shell scripting, I've created two scripts to automate Arch Linux setup for end users and schools.
-This script automates wine installation (gaming), chaotic AUR, anbox, and many more.
+This script automates wine installation (gaming), chaotic AUR, minecraft, and many more.
 You may use this script for any purpose, and you may redistribute/modify it to suit you or your organization.